velvia/links/rust.md

 ### Performance and Low-Level Stuff

-A big part of the appeal of Rust for me is super fast, SAFE low-level serialization and working with raw memory.
+A big part of the appeal of Rust for me is super fast, SAFE, built in UTF8 string processing, access to detailed memory layout, things like SIMD.
+Basically, to be able to idiomatically, safely, and beautifully (functionally?) do super fast and efficient data processing.

 * [Optimizing String Processing in Rust](http://lise-henry.github.io/articles/optimising_strings.html) - really useful stuff

+#### SIMD

+There is this great article on [Towards fearless SIMD](https://raphlinus.github.io/rust/simd/2018/10/19/fearless-simd.html), about why SIMD is hard, and how to make it easier.
+Along with pointers to many interesting crates doing SIMD.
+(There is a built in crate, `std::simd` but it is really lacking)

+* [faster](https://github.com/AdamNiederer/faster) - "SIMD for Humans" -- probably my favorite one, very high level translation of numeric map loops into SIMD
+* [fearless_simd](https://github.com/raphlinus/fearless_simd), the blog post author's crate.
+Runtime CPU detection and use of the most optimal code, no need for unsafe, but only focused on f32.
+* [SIMDeez](https://github.com/jackmott/simdeez) - abstracts intrinsic SIMD instructions over different instruction sets & vector widths, runtime detection